 - Wait for your number – you might have to wait (hopefully not too long!) if the centre is running behind schedule on the day for OCI appointments.

 - Once called, submit your application and supporting docs at the counter and pay the OCI application fees.

 A few pointers:

 Don’t bother sticking your photo on the form yet – the security personnel could provide you with this cool (nothing fancy – don’t get your hopes high!) double-sided tape.
-You can use this to fix photos (one in the main box) and another just right below the main picture (there’s g space in the family details section right side area on the printed form).
+You can use this to fix photos (one in the main box) and another just right below the main picture (there’s a space in the family details section right side area on the printed form).

-- Application form (that you printed above!)
+- OCI Application form (that you printed earlier!)